Ostapenko Downs Krejcikova In Doha To Reach Quarter-finals - UrduPoint

 Ostapenko Downs Krejcikova In Doha To Reach Quarter-finals

-Doha, (APP - UrduPoint / Pakistan Point News - 23rd Feb, 2022 ) :Jelena Ostapenko continued her excellent run of form by brushing aside second seed Barbora Krejcikova to reach the Qatar Open quarter-finals on Wednesday.
+Doha, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2022 ) :Jelena Ostapenko continued her excellent form by brushing aside second seed Barbora Krejcikova to reach the Qatar Open quarter-finals on Wednesday, while top seed Aryna Sabalenka eased through.

-The former French Open champion, who won the title in Dubai last week, cruised to a 6-3, 6-2 victory to set up a last-eight tie with either Garbine Muguruza or Madison Brengle.
+Former French Open champion Ostapenko, who won the title in Dubai last week, cruised to a 6-3, 6-2 victory to set up a last-eight tie with Garbine Muguruza, who thrashed Madison Brengle 6-0, 6-2.

 She was far too strong for world number three and reigning Roland Garros champion Krejcikova, breaking the Czech's serve five times.